 For biofuels to reduce greenhouse gas emissions without adversely affecting the environment or social sustainability, they must be produced in a sustainable way.
 The EU therefore sets rigorous sustainability criteria for biofuels and bioliquids.

 Growing biofuels on existing agricultural land can displace food production to previously non-agricultural land such as forests.
-Because trees absorb CO2 from the atmosphere, removing them for biofuel production may result in an increase in net greenhouse gases instead of a decrease.
+As trees absorb CO2 from the atmosphere, removing them for biofuel production may result in an increase of net greenhouse gases instead of a decrease, a process known as indirect land use change (ILUC).
+The revised renewable energy directive from December 2018 reinforces the sustainability criteria of biofuels through different provisions, including on ILUC.

 Biofuels for aviation